 by Vicki Wrona, PMP:

-Oprah recently interviewed two of the executives from the new upcoming show called Undercover Boss.
+At one point, Oprah interviewed two of the executives from an episode of the show Undercover Boss.
 These CEOs and Presidents posed as entry level employees to get a taste of their employees’ jobs and what working for their company is really like.
 It was an eye-opening and humbling experience for both of them.
 Their experiences made me think – how well are you aware of exactly what each of your team members is experiencing?

 I know what you’re thinking.
 I’m just a middle manager or a functional manager or a project manager or a lead.
 I am not so far removed from my team to be unaware of what they are doing and going through.
 But is that really true?